-The purpose of this Appendix is to provide guidance on how to conduct field activities where environmental investigation, corrective action, sampling, or monitoring is being conducted or proposed.
-The site-specific RFI work plans should include the data quality objectives (DQOs) and the proposed methods to be used to conduct activities at each SWMU or AOC and, although not compulsory, generally should be prepared in accordance with the formats recommended in Appendix E of this Consent Order.
+The purpose of this Appendix is to provide guidance on how to conduct field activities where environmental investigation, corrective action, sampling or monitoring is being conducted or proposed.
+The site-specific work plans should include the data quality objectives and the proposed methods to be used to conduct activities at each SWMU or AOC and should be prepared in accordance with the formats recommended in Appendix D of this Consent Order.

-The methods used to conduct investigation, corrective action, and monitoring activities should be sufficient to achieve the DQOs presented in the work plan, fulfill the requirements of this Consent Order, and provide accurate data for the evaluation of site conditions, the nature and extent of contamination and Contaminant migration, and for corrective measures selection and implementation, where necessary.
-The methods presented in Section I.B of this Appendix (F) for environmental investigation and sampling are not intended to be an exhaustive inventory of the possible methods that may be necessary to fulfill the requirements of this Consent Order.
-The methods for conducting investigations, corrective actions, and monitoring must be determined based on the DQOs and conditions and Contaminants that exist at each SWMW or AOC.
+The methods used to conduct investigation, remediation, and monitoring activities should be sufficient to achieve the data quality objectives presented in the work plan, fulfill the requirements of this Consent Order and provide accurate data for the evaluation of site conditions, the nature and extent of contamination and contaminant migration, and for remedy selection and implementation, where necessary.
+The methods presented in Section I.B of this Appendix (E) for environmental investigation and sampling are not intended to include all methods that may be necessary to fulfill the requirements of this Consent Order.
+The methods for conducting investigations, corrective actions, and monitoring at the Facility must be determined based on the data quality objectives and conditions and contaminants that exist at each SWMW or AOC.